SBKila/PowermeterBoard/readme.txt

 => Add action warning in UI
 => Change UI for save all and reboot (MQTT part)
-=> Click reload reset all powermeter select index of add pm dialog
+=> Click reload reset all powermeter select index of add pm dialog => Fix confusing DIO and PMindex in UI